It's that time of year once again.

-The second edition of SalaMindanaw International Film Festival (SIFF) will be held simultaneously in the cities of General Santos and Cotabato.
+SalaMindanaw International Film Festival is on its third year.
+It will be organized from November 18 to December 2, 2015 in the cities of General Santos and Cotabato, Southern Philippines.

 The Festival will open with an exhibit at SM City Gensan on November 18 called Fluid Boundaries – Bridging Central Mindanao and Southeast Asia Through Cinema which shall feature a photo exhibit of films made in Central Mindanao in the last ten years as well as in neighboring Southeast Asian countries that share common images and issues forming a unique film iconography and discourse.
 The exhibit is co-presented by the Department of Tourism XII.